FloPayFloPay

 • when the saved payment method can complete immediately, the button shows the shared processing and success modal states

-• when the payment provider returns a redirect-capable auth flow such as 3DS or PayPal, the SDK resumes that flow and completes the result handling for you
+• when the payment provider returns a redirect-capable auth flow such as 3DS or PayPal, the backend resumes and captures the result end-to-end — there is no longer a client-side payment_intent_client_secret URL-param watcher or sessionStorage handshake to wire up

-• when FloPay returns authentication_required without a direct redirect token, the button opens an inline FloPayCheckout modal on the same page so the user can finish authentication without navigating away
+• when FloPay returns authentication_required without a direct redirect token, the button opens an inline FloPayCheckout modal on the same page so the user can finish authentication without navigating away; that fallback modal inherits the same theme you passed to the button

 This makes the component a better fit for upsells than raw backend-only auto mode.